ngrok/ngrok-docs/docs/secure-tunnels/tunnels/http-tunnels.md

 ## Custom subdomains {#custom-subdomains}

 ngrok assigns random names to the HTTP tunnels it opens for you.
 This is okay for one-time personal uses.
 But if you're displaying the URL at a hackathon or integrating with a third-party webhook, it can be frustrating if the tunnel name changes or is difficult to read.
-You can specify a custom subdomain for your tunnel URL with the `--subdomain` switch.
+You can specify a custom domain for your tunnel URL with the `--domain` switch.

-###### Example: Open a tunnel with the subdomain 'inconshreveable'
+###### Example: Open a tunnel with the domain 'inconshreveable.ngrok.dev'

-    ngrok http --subdomain=inconshreveable 80
+    ngrok http --domain=inconshreveable.ngrok.dev 80

 ## Password protecting your tunnel with Basic Auth {#basic-auth}